rivethorn/supamarker/README.md

 # Hermes

 > Typescript rewrite
+> Rust was NOT the best choice for this

 A CLI tool for adding and removing Markdown files to and from a Supabase bucket.
 I use it for my blog site, you can use it for whatever.